 Many of my friends, colleagues and clients are coming to the same conclusion and have decided that they would prefer something meaningful to them that they have been involved in creating from the beginning to end and have opted for a commissioned piece rather than buying off the shelf.
 Unlike the majority of artists, I have come from a business background and actually enjoy the interaction with my clients, working to specific deadlines and tight specifications and creating something unique and personal together; it’s much harder to do on my part, but much more rewarding.

 How do you go about commissioning art?
 It’s much easier than you think.
 You don’t have to go searching artistic terms and understand the differences between impressionism, abstract expressionism or surrealism or worry about styles and techniques.
 The majority of artists that offer commissions will guide you through the process.
 Mine is a simple but comprehensive 6-step journey, as I guide my customers throughout to make it an experience as well as a painting:

 Initial consultation and concept discussions, usually over a socially distanced coffee (or by phone/email), about what you would want in the picture whether a family portrait, a place of meaning or a subject of sentiment; what style you’d like (I’m comfortable painting in many styles as you can see from my work); the size and colour palette to compliment the space it’s going into but also to add some colours that trigger great memories or emotions

 Step 2 – Initial concept sketches

-I provide some initial sketches and for larger oils paintings, I provide a smaller watercolour concept piece; this ensures that we are both thinking along the same lines and there are no surprises when the painting is finished.
+I provide some initial sketches and sometimes a small watercolour concept piece; this ensures that we are both thinking along the same lines and there are no surprises when the painting is finished.